Hal Mumme

 Hal Clay Mumme (born March 29, 1952) is an American football coach and former player.
-He is the offensive coordinator and quarterbacks coach for the Centenary College of Louisiana, positions he has held since 2025.
 He most recently served as an offensive advisor for the Dallas Renegades of the XFL.
 Previously, Mumme served as the head football coach at Iowa Wesleyan College, Valdosta State University, the University of Kentucky, Southeastern Louisiana University, New Mexico State University, McMurry University, and Belhaven University.
 Mumme is known for being one of the founders of the air raid offense.

 Playing career

 A native of San Antonio, Mumme played football as a receiver for Thomas Jefferson High School in Dallas, going on after graduation to play at New Mexico Military Institute and at Tarleton State University.
 While an undergraduate, he was a member of the Kappa Alpha Order fraternity.

 Coaching career

 Mumme's coaching career began as the offensive coordinator at Foy H. Moody High School in Corpus Christi, Texas from 1976 through 1978.
 In 1979, he was the head coach at Aransas Pass High School.
 Mumme was an assistant coach (quarterbacks and receivers) under Bill Yung at West Texas State University in 1980 and 1981, offensive coordinator also under Yung at UTEP from 1982 through 1985, and head coach at Copperas Cove High School from 1986 through 1988.

 During his time as a high school and college assistant coach Mumme developed an unorthodox, pass-oriented offensive attack that proved very successful at moving the ball, gaining yardage and scoring points.
 The unusual attack, utilizing short passes to multiple receivers and backs out of the backfield, allowed Mumme's teams to compete against more talented and athletic opponents.